c0dejump/HawkScan/README.md

  - [x] Option --profil to pass profil page during the scan
  - [x] Html report
  - [x] Work it with py2 and py3
+ - [x] add option rate-limit if app is unstable (option --timesleep)

 # TODO
  - [ ] Testing website paramaters (attack, so no passive scan)